 button when displayed.
 Zoom will shutdown, install the update and restart automatically.

 in the lower right corner, then tap About

 It can look a little odd if the name shown in your video image is not yours or says something like "Clem's iPad".

 This short video demonstrates how to change your screen name before a meeting if you have a Zoom account.
 See the Best Experience Checklist for how to change your name once you are in a meeting.

 (In Participants list, hover over your name, click More>,

 and choose Rename to change your screen name displayed to the Host and other participants.)

 These short videos demonstrate how to change your screen name

-Breakout rooms are sessions that are split off from the main Zoom meeting.
-They allow the participants to meet in smaller groups, and are completely isolated in terms of audio and video from the main session.
+Breakout Rooms are smaller sessions that are split off from the Main Session of a Zoom meeting.
+They allow the participants to meet in smaller groups, and are completely isolated in terms of audio and video from the Main Session.

 We use the Raised Hand